ChengChen-Steven/CIS550_Final_Project/document/Project_Proposal.md

 Select top/bottom 20 performing stocks of the latest trading day to display on homepage.

 __Query #4__: <br>
-Select top/bottom 3 performing stocks in each industry of the latest trading day to disply on homepage.
+Select top/bottom 3 performing stocks in each industry of the latest trading day to display on homepage.

 __Query #5__: <br>
 Provide recommendations of similar stocks/companies based on similarity calculation (we will measure and quantify each stock from different aspects.)